 What’s The Healthiest Wine To Sip On?

 About 71 percent of wine drinkers in United States choose red wine, and this majority is on the right track when it comes to the health benefits wine offers.
-Studies show that the compound resveratrol, found abundantly in red grapes (and blueberries), offers several health benefits, including antioxidant properties that may lower the risk of type 2 diabetes and may even help prevent cancer.
+Studies show that the compound resveratrol, found abundantly in the skin of red grapes (and blueberries), offers several health benefits, including antioxidant properties that may lower the risk of type 2 diabetes and may even help prevent cancer.
 A two-year animal study found that when a daily dose of resveratrol was administered (the equivalent of the amount in two glasses of red wine daily), the risk of developing cancerous tumors went down 50 percent.

 So next time you choose a glass of wine, opt for red for more health benefits, and consider these varietals:

 - Pinot Noir: It consistently has the highest concentrations of resveratrol, especially if the grapes come from cool, rainy climates (think Oregon’s Willamette Valley or New York’s Fingerlakes Region rather than California’s Napa Valley).